The start of our Trip

 If you visit a mosque and are not dressed appropriately, you can borrow headscarves and kaftans free of charge at the entrance.

 At the entrance, plastic bags for shoes are also provided … but in our opinion, they are totally unnecessary and only serve to increase plastic waste.
 Simply bring your shoes in and put them on the shelves inside the mosque.
-Because prayers take place on the carpet, and the forehead touches the ground, it is not allowed to go in a mosque with shoes.
+Because prayers take place on the carpet, and the forehead touches the ground, it is not allowed to go into a mosque with shoes.

 We could spend hours here as Sulemaniye is one of the most beautiful mosques we’ve ever been to.